 Other rights: There are no other rights to which the project needs access.
 The stoves are installed in private homes and the households purchase the stove and thus agree to the installation of the stove on their land property.

 Official Development Assistance (ODA) Declaration: No material change in the role of ODA occurred in the project.
 Still no ODA is used to finance this project.
-Please refer to the ODA Declaration, dated 18/01/2013, submitted with the initial GS Passport, as requested by section 2.1.13 of the GHG Emissions Reduction & Sequestration Product Requirements (vers.
+Please refer to the ODA Declaration, dated 30/06/2021, submitted with the updated PDD, as requested by section 2.1.13 of the GHG Emissions Reduction & Sequestration Product Requirements (vers.
 1.2, October 2019).

 Legal ownership of products generated by the project and legal rights to alter use of resources required to service the project